discretenewyork/discrete-ui/README.md

 Installation
 ------------

+Clone or download this repo.
+Note that the blacktie icons are not included in version control.
+You'll have to download and install those icons yourself.

-Clone or download this repo. `cd` into the project directory and run:
+`cd` into the project directory and run:

     $ yarn install
     [ allow installation to complete ]
     $ npm start

 The "Demo" view should open at localhost:8080.

 Usage
 ------